Adam4lexander/Spoke/README.md

 # 🔘 Spoke - _A reactive framework for Unity_

-**Spoke** is a reactive framework for Unity that lets you express chaotic, indirect and entangled event-driven logic in a clear, composable, top-to-bottom structure.
+**Spoke** is a reactive framework for Unity that turns tangled event-driven logic into clear, composable, top-to-bottom code.

 Games are full of long-lived behaviours managed by symmetric Setup/Teardown functions: